R-K94/reza-khayami.github.io/_pages/about.md

 ---
 permalink: /
-title: :zap: "Hi There, I'm Reza!"
+title: "⚡ Hi There, I'm Reza!"
 excerpt: "About me"
 author_profile: true
 redirect_from: